 - arr (numpy.ndarray) Data to process into some human understandable representation. - plugin (str, optional) Name of plugin to use.
 By default, the preferred plugin for the given file format tried until a suitable.
 This cannot be None if extension is also None - extension (str, optional) Format of the file.
 This is used to infer which plugin to use in case plugin name is not provided.
-This cannot be None if plugin is also None load (fpath: str, plugin: str = None, extension: str = None, plugin_kwargs) \rightarrow Tuple[numpy.ndarray, str] Wrapper to load data from file into memory as numpy arrays using plugin's load method
+This cannot be None if plugin is also None - Other Parameters plugin_kwargs (dict) Plugin specific keyword arguments.
+If the function is being called from command line argument, all the unknown keyword arguments will be collected as plugin_kwargs load (fpath: str, plugin: str = None, extension: str = None, plugin_kwargs) \rightarrow Tuple[numpy.ndarray, str] Wrapper to load data from file into memory as numpy arrays using plugin's load method